 Note: This post contains affiliate links.
 By clicking on them and purchasing products through my links, I may receive a small commission for qualifying purchases (at no additional cost to you).

 You can use any size stretched canvas.
 For this tutorial, I used a 9" x 12" canvas.
-I purchased the Darice Studio 71 Stretched Canvas Value Pack for the best value, but you can also buy them individually.
+I purchase canvases in value packs to get the best deal, but you can also buy them individually at your local craft store.

 STEP #1 - REMOVE CANVAS FROM FRAME